-- The hierarchy of painting was mostly a French invention but the hierarchy was followed in England and reinforced by the Royal Academy.
+- Let me tell you about history painting like this one.
+There was a hierarchy of types of painting which was mostly a French invention but the hierarchy was followed in England and reinforced by the Royal Academy.
+The most prestigious was history painting and the lowest was still-life, such as flower painting.
+History painting showed an event from the Bible, mythology or history that illustrated some noble virtue.
 In France the government and every town hall bought history paintings creating a large market for the highest genre.
-In England there was almost no market for history painting so that created a problem for artists-the highest form of painting made no money. - So how did Kauffman earn a fortune from history painting?
-She did not just do better than the men she reinvented the market. - The only other painters in England who were successful in history painter were foreign.
-Benjamin West (1738-1820) and John Singleton Copley (1738-1815) both from America reinvented the genre by painting modern day scenes rather than classical history paintings.
+In England there was almost no market so that created a problem for artists-the highest form of painting made no money. - So how did Kauffman earn a fortune from history painting?
+It wasn't were technical skills at painting but her business skills-she reinvented the market. - The only other painters in England who were successful in history painter were foreign.
+Benjamin West (1738-1820) and John Singleton Copley (1738-1815) both from America reinvented the genre by painting modern day heroic scenes rather than classical history paintings.
 The Swiss painter Henry Fuseli (1741-1825) created supernatural renditions of historical subjects and the Irishman James Barry (1795-1865) created sweeping panoramas of historic and biblical subjects.
-Of all of them Angelica Kauffman was the closest to the European ideal of the history painting and it was her and Benjamin West that made history painting, at least for a short time, fashionable. - But how did Kauffman make money from history painting?
-There
+Of all of them Angelica Kauffman was the closest to the European ideal of the history painting and it was her and Benjamin West that made history painting, at least for a short time, fashionable.

-- were two markets she exploited more than any other artist of this period, (CLICK) engravings and the decoration of commodities.
+- But how did Kauffman make money from history painting?
+There were two markets she exploited more than any other artist of this period, (CLICK) first engravings, they individually cost less and they were smaller.
 She worked with William Wynne Ryland who has been described as the person most responsible for spreading Kauffman's fame as one of the most prolific engravers and publishers of history paintings.
 He was extraordinarily successful.
-In 1783 he had shares worth £7,000, a royal pension of £200 annually, stock worth £10,000 and a business income of £2,000 a year. - Kauffman and Benjamin West were the first members of the Royal Academy to exhibit paintings from British history (1771), even though "the Society of Artists had offered premiums since 1760 for paintings of British History".
+In 1783 he had shares worth £7,000, a royal pension of £200 annually, stock worth £10,000 and a business income of £2,000 a year. - The other novel aspect of this is that Kauffman and Benjamin West were the first members of the Royal Academy to exhibit paintings from British history (1771), even though "the Society of Artists had offered premiums since 1760 for paintings of British History".
 Angelica Kauffman painted The Tender Eleanora Sucking the Venom out of the Wound which Edward I, her Royal Consort, Received from a Poisoned Dagger from an Assassin in Palestine (1776) which was engraved by Ryland.
-As we have seen from Ryland's income the engravings sold very well, in fact more of her engravings were bought "more than any other painter of standing in the eighteenth century".[1]
+As we have seen from Ryland's income the engravings sold very well, in fact her engravings were bought "more than any other painter of standing in the eighteenth century".[1]
 They were serious subjects that could be afforded by the up and coming middle-class merchants and professionals of the period.